telepathylabsai/BETOLD_dataset/README.rst

     @inproceedings{terragni2022betold,
-        title={{BETOLD}: A Task-Oriented Dialog Dataset for Breakdown Detection}, author={Terragni, Silvia and Guedes, Bruna and Manso, Andre and Filipavicius, Modestas and Khau, Nghia and Mathis​, Roland}, year={2022},
+        title={{BETOLD}: A Task-Oriented Dialog Dataset for Breakdown Detection}, author={Terragni, Silvia and Guedes, Bruna and Manso, Andre and Filipavicius, Modestas and Khau, Nghia and Mathis, Roland}, year={2022},
-        booktitle={Proceedings of the 2rd Workshop When Creative AI Meets Conversational AI (CAI2)", month = oct,
+        booktitle={Proceedings of the 2nd Workshop on When Creative AI Meets Conversational AI (CAI2), COLING 2022", month = oct,
         year = "2022",
         publisher = "Association for Computational Linguistics",
         url = "",
-        pages = "",
+        pages = "23–34",
     }